Evidence-Based Study Tips for College Students

 Adopting all of the strategies listed above is nearly impossible if you operate with a “fixed mindset”—the belief that your intelligence and abilities are static traits you are simply born with.
 If you have a fixed mindset, struggling with a new concept feels like terrifying proof that you just aren’t smart enough.
 However, decades of psychological research demonstrate that a “growth mindset” is far more accurate: your brain is highly plastic, and intellectual abilities are absolutely developed through effort, strategic practice, and perseverance (Dweck 2006).
 To effectively use desirable difficulties, you have to let go of the need for learning to feel “easy” and instead recognize that mental friction is the physical sensation of your brain growing stronger.

-• Actionable Advice: Pay attention to your internal monologue and add the word “yet” Change “I don’t understand this” to “I don’t understand this yet”.
+• Actionable Advice: Pay attention to your internal monologue and add the word “yet”.
+Change “I don’t understand this” to “I don’t understand this yet”.
 When you hit a roadblock, do not view it as a limit of your natural ability.
 View it as a cue that you need to adjust your study strategies, increase your effort, or seek out office hours.
 If you’ve done well in a class, don’t assume you’re a “natural” at the subject.
 Instead, recognize that your success is the result of effective strategies and consistent effort, which you can replicate in more challenging courses.
-And you believe struggle too much, don’t be afraid to ask for help and visit office hours or email our instructor(s).
-All of them are always willing to help, especially if you let them know how hard you’ve tried already
+And if you struggle too much, don’t be afraid to ask for help and visit office hours or email your instructor(s).
+All of them are always willing to help, especially if you let them know how hard you’ve tried already.

 • Computer Science Examples: There is a pervasive and toxic myth in software engineering that some people are just naturally born with a “coding gene”.
 This is entirely false.
 When your C program segfaults for the fiftieth time, or you are trying to untangle a messy git rebase, it is easy to feel like an imposter.
 A fixed mindset tells you to give up because you aren’t cut out for computer science.
 A growth mindset reminds you that every single expert developer started exactly where you are.
 Bugs and compiler errors are not indictments of your intelligence.
 They are simply the mechanism by which you build mastery.
 You are entirely capable of conquering these complex systems, provided you embrace the resilient, effortful struggle required to learn them and you are not afraid to ask for help when you need it.

-Quiz
+Quiz & Conclusion

 After reading a chapter on algorithms three times, a student feels incredibly confident about the upcoming exam.
 However, they end up failing.
 According to learning science, what psychological trap did this student likely fall into?